James W. Cutler

 Biography

 James Cutler is an associate professor in the Aerospace Engineering Department at the University of Michigan.
 His research interests center on space systems–a multidisciplinary approach to enabling future space capability with particular emphasis on novel, nanosatellite missions.
 He is developing next generation communication capability and robust space computing infrastructure.
-He is Co-PI on the first NSF space mission, the Radio Aurora Explorer (RAX).
 Prof. Cutler’s teaching interests are in all things space related.

 Positions Held at U-M